Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a warlike symbol, your work seems to pulse with an angry energy.
 Make a Presence attack against a creature of your choice within range.
 Deal one point of primal damage to them for each stack of rage that they have, unmodified by changes to the efficacy of this spell.
 Then, make an Agility attack against that creature.
 If you hit:

 - **1 essence:** Deal 1d8 + Presence primal damage.
 - **2 essence:** Deal 2d8 + 2 \* Presence primal damage.